Part II, chapter 4: Persons laid off

 The separate agencies subject to the PSEA are:

-4.10 Notes about registration and documents required by the Public Service Commission
+4.10 Notes about registration, activation and documents required by the Public Service Commission

-If the laid-off person is already registered with an active surplus priority entitlement (and most will have been), the organization does not create a "new" registration because of the lay-off.
-Rather, they need to indicate "change in priority type" from surplus to lay-off on the PIMS on-line Registration Form.
+If the laid off person is already registered with an active surplus priority entitlement, the organization does not create a "new" registration because of the lay-off.
+Rather, the organization must notify the PSC of the employee’s new priority entitlement type using the "Change Priority Type" to show the change from surplus to lay-off.

 In such cases, the PSC requires only the following documents:

-If the employee being laid off is not already actively registered as a surplus or other priority entitlement type in PIMS, then the home organization must send a NEW registration through PIMS, with supporting documentation, including:
+If the employee being laid off is not already registered and activated as a surplus or other priority entitlement type in PIMS, then the home organization must send a new registration through PIMS, with supporting documentation, including:

 Note 1: